axelhahn/nginx-docker-proxy/README.md

 ### Listen mode

-You also can let the script wait for starting containers: add th e parameter `-l`.
+You also can let the script wait for starting containers: add the parameter `-l`:
 Start `./generate-proxy.sh -l` or `./generate-proxy.sh --loop`.

 This does the same like described in the section above.
-Add the end it waits for docker events to add new docker hosts
+Add the end it waits for docker events and will add new (non existing) docker hosts into hosts file and create a new Nginx config file.

 ### Show config